QuEraComputing/bloqade-python/docs/home/getting_started.md

 )
 ```

-Note that because `rydberg.detuning` preceeds `amplitude` we do not need to specify `rabi.amplitude` if flip the order we would need to put `rabi` in the chain of dots.
-To run your program you can simply select the backend you want to target:
+Note that because `rydberg.detuning` precedes `amplitude`, we do not need to specify `rabi.amplitude`.
+If we flip the order, we need to put `rabi` in the chain of dots.
+To run your program, you can select the backend you want to target:

 ```python
 emulation_result = program.bloqade.python().run(100)
 hardware_result = program.braket.aquila().run_async(100)
 ```
-here `run_async` is used to denote that the function call is asynchronous.
-This means that the function will return immediately and the result will be a future like object that will handle retrieving the results from the cloud. you can also call `run` but this will block python until the results from the QPU have completed.
-For more on this see our [Tutorials](https://queracomputing.github.io/bloqade-python-examples/latest/).
+here, `run_async` denotes that the function call is asynchronous, meaning that the function will return immediately, and the result will be a future-like object that will handle retrieving the results from the cloud.
+You can also call `run`, but this will block Python until the results from the QPU have been completed.
+For more on this, see our [Tutorials](https://queracomputing.github.io/bloqade-python-examples/latest/).

-It is easy to add hyperfine drives to your program. simply select the `.hyperfine` property of your program to start building the hyperfine pulse sequence.
-By selecting the `rydberg` and/or `hyperfine` properties you can swtich back and forth between the different kinds of drives as well.
-In order to tell what kind of drive is building built, follow the string of options back to the first instance you find of either `rydberg` or `hyperfine` and that will determine which transition is being driven for that part.
-Looking back also works for determining if the drive is acting as the `detuning`, `rabi.amplitude`, and `rabi.phase` as well.
+It is easy to add hyperfine drives to your program.
+Select your program's `.hyperfine` property to start building the hyperfine pulse sequence.
+By selecting the `rydberg` and `hyperfine` properties, you can also switch back and forth between the different kinds of drives.
+To tell what kind of drive is being built, follow the string of options back to the first instance you find of either `rydberg` or `hyperfine`.
+Looking back also determines if the drive acts as the `detuning`, `rabi.amplitude`, and `rabi.phase`.

 ## Parameterized programs

-This is very nice but it is a bit annoying to have to keep take of individual tasks when doing parameter scans.
-For more rich programs you can also parameterize the pulse sequences for example, if we want to do a sweep over the drive time of the rabi drive you can simply insert strings into the fields to turn those into variables or make an explicit variable object:
+This is very nice, but tracking individual tasks when doing parameter scans is annoying.
+Bloqade takes care of this by allowing you to parameterize the pulse sequences.
+For example, we want to sweep over the Rabi drive's drive time.
+In that case, you can insert strings into the fields to turn those into variables or make an explicit variable object:

 ```python
 from bloqade import start, var